bazel-contrib/rules_jvm/java/src/com/github/bazel_contrib/contrib_rules_jvm/junit5/README.md

 that we don't do that either.

-The reason that the legacy XML listener is outputting top-level test suites with names like `JUnit Platform Suite` is that
+The reason that the legacy XML listener is outputting top-level test suites with names like `JUnit Platform Suite` is that these are the names of the engines being used.
+That is, rather than looking at the _nearest_ container, each `testcase` is nested in the ancestor container that does not have a parent.

 In no case do we want the "engine" suite appearing in our outputs.